 Resolve to Quit Smoking This Year: Here's Why

-Of all the resolutions you could make in 2019, quitting smoking might be the most life-changing goal you could set.
+Of all the resolutions you could make, quitting smoking might be the most life-changing goal you could set.
 Breaking the habit will benefit not only your life, but the lives of your family members and your community.

-“Most people know smoking is ‘bad for you’ and associate it with an elevated risk for lung cancer, but there are many more health benefits you'll reap when you choose to quit,” says Robert Adams, MD, a cardiothoracic surgeon with TriHealth Heart Institute.
+“Most people know smoking is ‘bad for you’ and associate it with an elevated risk for lung cancer, but there are many more health benefits you'll reap when you choose to quit,” says R. Douglas Adams, MD, a cardiothoracic surgeon with TriHealth Heart Institute.

 Here are just a few of the many reasons to quit smoking this year: